ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *Boolean.* Default: false.

 Should the system allow users to use the front end web service to create and download files?
-This might be convenient, but the disadvantage is that if the file to be downloaded is large, it will take a long time.
+This might be convenient, but a disadvantage is that if the file to be downloaded is large, it will take a long time.
 Also if you close your web browser or lose your internet connection, the download will be lost.
+A further disadvantage is that it "ties up" one web front end process in creating the download (whereas creating file for later download, as below, uses a pool of back-end worker processes and does not; this may have some performance implications for your web site).

 .. _USER_DOWNLOAD_DIR: